ThomasPepperz/coinbaseR/README.md

 # coinbaseR
-An Application Interface Program (API) for Querying Cryptocurrency Trade Data from Coinbase &amp; GDAX
+A R package for accessing the Coinbase API for Querying Cryptocurrency Trade Data from Coinbase &amp; GDAX